Facebook, Inc. (NASDAQ:FB) Shares Bought by Canton Hathaway LLC

-In related news, CEO Mark Zuckerberg sold 77,300 shares of the business’s stock in a transaction dated Friday, August 27th.
-The shares were sold at an average price of $370.69, for a total value of $28,654,337.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Jennifer Newstead sold 250 shares of the company’s stock in a transaction dated Tuesday, August 31st.
-The shares were sold at an average price of $380.04, for a total transaction of $95,010.00.
+In related news, insider Jennifer Newstead sold 250 shares of the firm’s stock in a transaction that occurred on Tuesday, August 31st.
+The shares were sold at an average price of $380.04, for a total value of $95,010.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CEO Mark Zuckerberg sold 77,300 shares of the firm’s stock in a transaction that occurred on Wednesday, September 1st.
+The shares were sold at an average price of $382.34, for a total transaction of $29,554,882.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,893,113 shares of company stock worth $660,001,361 over the last 90 days.
-Insiders own 14.01% of the company’s stock.
+In the last three months, insiders have sold 1,893,113 shares of company stock worth $660,001,361.
+14.01% of the stock is owned by corporate insiders.

-Several equities research analysts recently issued reports on the stock.
-JMP Securities restated an “outperform” rating and set a $400.00 price objective (down from $425.00) on shares of Facebook in a research report on Tuesday, October 26th.
-Zacks Investment Research cut shares of Facebook from a “buy” rating to a “hold” rating and set a $409.00 price objective for the company. in a research report on Wednesday, September 29th.
-Rosenblatt Securities upgraded shares of Facebook from a “neutral” rating to a “buy” rating and set a $400.00 price objective for the company in a research report on Tuesday, October 26th.
-Wells Fargo & Company cut their price objective on shares of Facebook from $450.00 to $425.00 and set an “overweight” rating for the company in a research report on Tuesday, October 26th.
-Finally, DZ Bank lowered shares of Facebook from a “buy” rating to a “hold” rating and set a $350.00 target price for the company. in a research note on Tuesday, October 5th.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, thirty-two have assigned a buy rating and two have assigned a strong buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $398.00.
+Several research analysts have recently weighed in on FB shares.
+The Goldman Sachs Group set a $445.00 target price on Facebook in a research note on Tuesday, October 26th.
+Tigress Financial upped their target price on Facebook from $430.00 to $466.00 and gave the stock a “strong-buy” rating in a research note on Wednesday, October 13th.
+Raymond James reduced their target price on Facebook from $450.00 to $410.00 and set a “strong-buy” rating for the company in a research note on Tuesday, October 26th.
+They noted that the move was a valuation call.
+UBS Group set a $416.00 target price on Facebook in a research note on Tuesday, October 26th.
+Finally, Oppenheimer boosted their price target on Facebook from $375.00 to $405.00 and gave the stock an “outperform” rating in a research report on Thursday, July 29th.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, thirty-two have issued a buy rating and two have given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of $398.00.

 About Facebook